 Political Contributions & Lobbying

-We regularly communicate with our legislators, regulators and other policymakers through our Government Relations team, and our executives and subject-matter experts where needed.
+We regularly and proactively communicate with our legislators, regulators and other policymakers through our Government Relations team and our executives and subject-matter experts where needed.
 We have a three-pronged approach to advocacy:

-- Educating our elected officials and regulators on issues affecting the company and our industry.
+- Educating our elected officials, congressional delegations and regulators on issues affecting the company and our industry.

 - Elevating the conversation above partisan politics.

-- Engaging with legislators and regulators to support responsible and reasonable laws and regulations.
+- Engaging with legislators and federal, regional and local regulatory agencies to serve as a resource, better understand and inform possible impacts on our operations and support responsible and reasonable laws and regulations.

 Engaging Stakeholders through Industry Collaboration

 We support these organizations with our membership dues (a portion of which are used for lobbying efforts).
 We recognize that our advocacy positions will not always align with all advocacy positions taken by our various trade organizations.
-Therefore, we provide our advocacy positions on key issues with respect to climate change in this report for clarity.
+Therefore, we provide our advocacy positions on key issues related to climate change in this report for clarity

 Engaging on Climate Change Public Policy